Hixaa/eems/docs/getting_started.md

 ## Raspberry Pi Configuration
 Once the system is wired up.

+Note: **Make sure to use Raspbian OS 32 bit Legacy.
+Latest Raspbian (Bullseye) is not supported by Anydesk**

-* Flash the SD card using a fresh Image of Raspbian OS 32 bit.
+* Flash the SD card using a fresh Image of Raspbian OS 32 bit (Legacy).
 * Enable SSH and WiFi using the advanced settings page.
 ![](images/os.png)
 ![](images/settings.png)